Overview of the best photonics books: 2025 update

 So it is only natural then to wonder – what is the best photonics book for me?
 The answer to this important question is of course dependent on who you are.

-Broadly speaking, if you are interested in reading a book on photonics, then you fall into one of two main audience groups.
-You are either someone who is interested in learning about photonics out of sheer curiosity.
 For example as a hobby, or better still you want to build some knowledge about this field to better understand what the so-called experts are talking about.

 The second category of people who actively read photonics books are students (future photonics engineers) and already practicing photonics engineers who want to refresh their knowledge or learn about a new field.

 There are several books written on photonics.
 Each of these photonics books covers one or more aspects of the subject from a particular angle.
-So it is often tricky to choose the one book or a couple of books that suit your particular interest.

 In this report, you will learn about what I deem to be the essential books on photonics for non-engineers as well as aspiring and practicing photonics engineers.